yoonsikp/weather-display/README.md

 Finally, install the web server of your choice and allow the port through your firewall.

+## Client Installation
+Unzip the contents of `kindleweatherfiles.zip` into the root directory of your Kindle.
+Install the jailbreak, and USBNetworking.

+Finally, add `/mnt/us/weather/display-weather.sh` to the cron file on the Kindle.

 ## Troubleshooting
 if imagemagick can't find your fonts:
 Copy fonts to a directory of your choice